 6. Can Ease Insomnia

-GABA(gamma-aminobutyric acid) levels in the brain need to stay normal to have a proper and healthy sleep routine.
+GABA(Gamma-Aminobutyric Acid) levels in the brain must stay normal to have a proper and healthy sleep routine.

-This means that it can either regulate the nervous system as needed.
-All in all, the sedative chemicals in this beautiful herb can promote stable and restful sleep.
+This means that it can regulate the nervous system as needed.
+All in all, the soothing chemicals in this beautiful herb can promote sound and restful sleep.

-The good news is that Jasmine tea can also help you feel better in your belly.
-Polyphenols in this tea can function as prebiotics, helping to nurture your microbiome.
+Jasmine tea can help you feel better in your belly because the polyphenols in this tea can function as prebiotics, helping to nurture your microbiome.

 Some studies also suggest that Jasmine can aid in maintaining a healthy gut by promoting high amounts of natural cellular antioxidants.